-- investing primarily in marketable securities and other financial instruments, which under normal market conditions are readily convertible to cash - investing within established limits to ensure there is no concentration of risk - Maintaining sufficient cash and cash equivalents to meet normal operating requirements and expected redemption requests.
-The Code requires a minimum of 3% of the deposited property to be maintained in cash or near cash. (near cash means investments such as bank/call deposits, repurchase agreements with maturities of less than 3 months, commercial paper endorsed or guaranteed by a Licensed Commercial Bank or Licensed Specialized Bank with maturities of less than 3 months and government securities including government bonds with maturities of less than one year which can be readily convertible into cash.) - Requiring at least 14 days prior written notice for Unitholder redemption equal to or greater than 3% of the net asset value of the fund - Searching for new investors
+- investing primarily in marketable securities and other financial instruments, which under normal market conditions are readily convertible to cash. - investing within established limits to ensure there is no concentration of risk. - maintaining sufficient cash and cash equivalents to meet normal operating requirements and expected redemption requests.
+The Code requires a minimum of 3% of the deposited property to be maintained in cash or near cash. (near cash means investments such as bank/call deposits, repurchase agreements with maturities of less than 3 months, commercial paper endorsed or guaranteed by a Licensed Commercial Bank or Licensed Specialized Bank with maturities of less than 3 months and government securities including government bonds with maturities of less than one year which can be readily convertible into cash.) - requiring at least 10 business days prior written notice for Unitholder redemption equal to or greater than 3% of the Net Asset Value of the fund. - searching for new investors

 The time frame for return of cash to investors is five business days in which time investments may be recalled for redemption payouts.
-In addition, as per the Code and the Trust Deed, if the redemption value is 3% or more of the net assets value of the fund, the unitholder is required to give a minimum of 14 days prior notice.
+In addition, as per the Code and the Trust Deed, if redemptions value is 3% or more of the net assets value of the fund, the unitholder is required to give a minimum of 10 business days prior notice.
 Further, the fund is also permitted to borrow up to 15% of the deposited property for redemption payouts.
-No such borrowings have arisen during the period.
+No such borrowings have arisen during the year.